-Crisis, Reform and the Way Forward in Greece
+Crisis, Reform and the Way Forward in Greece A Turbulent Decade

-This volume discusses different aspects of Greece’s political economy during the past decade and reflects on the country’s path ahead, examining the major question: did this challenging period succeed in providing the window of opportunity for deeper institutional and societal change?
+This volume discusses different aspects of Greece’s political economy during the past decade and reflects on the country’s path ahead, examining the major question: did this challenging period succeed in providing a window of opportunity for deeper institutional and societal change?
 The authors seek to contribute to the discussion of the dynamics of stability and change, of the nexus between external pressure and domestic agency.

 Greece offers a most interesting case study, as much in analytical as in empirical terms.
 Never before did a euro area member require three macroeconomic adjustment programmes under stringent policy conditionality and external supervision.
 This experience shattered past certainties and reshaped the political landscape.
 A decade later Greece was starting to recover and received international recognition for its reform efforts.
 However, the COVID-19 pandemic provided an external shock that risks derailing such achievements.